matsixx/SessionOpenMP/README.md

 **NOTE FROM DEV: This is a vibecoded project through and through.
 I won't sugarcoat it.
 This would be an incredibly massive undertaking for a solo developer.
 So, I used AI with the experience I have using it for many other very complex projects.
-This is 1-2 weeks of work day and night.**
+This took 1-2 weeks of work day and night to get it into a working state.**

 **License notice: This project is licensed under GPL-3.0.
 You are free to fork, modify, and redistribute it, provided your version remains licensed under GPL-3.0 and its complete corresponding source is made available.